 All Degree Levels

-Fulbright-European Union Awards Grants are awarded to U.S. students and young professionals to study or conduct research at universities or institutions in EU Member States on EU policies, EU institutions, and the U.S.-EU agenda.
+Schuman Fellowships (EU)- Grants are awarded to U.S. students and young professionals to study or conduct research at universities or institutions in EU Member States on EU policies, EU institutions, and the U.S.-EU agenda.
 Project proposals should focus on observing comparative perspectives on issues of common concern (either U.S.-EU or with reference to EU policy).

-Public Policy Initiative Awards (Mexico) The Fulbright Commission will fund two grants specifically for students pursuing fieldwork, research or an internship in the area of public administration or public policy.
+Public Policy Initiative Awards (Mexico)- The Fulbright Commission will fund two grants specifically for students pursuing fieldwork, research or an internship in the area of public administration or public policy.